ROARS ~ N6ROR

 ROARS Monthly Meeting:

 ROARS meetings are held on the Fourth Wednesday of each month.
-Location changes as COVID rules dictate - PLEASE check the calendar above for the location each month.
+PLEASE check the calendar above for the location each month.
 Meetings are free and open to all radio amateurs and anyone that is interested in Ham radio or SWL.

 When: 4th Wednesday of each month (except Nov and Dec) starting at 7 PM